anonymous2505/ConSegAP/README.md

 ### Dataset Processing

-Preprocess to reconstruct the 60-second sequence：
+This part requires using the data that has been processed in the 'Dataset Setup' part before, and then running the following code to generate a 60 second sequence:
 ```bash
 python preprocess/online-sequence.py
 ```
-This code will generate ' test_data.h5'.
+This code will generate 'test_data.h5' (defualt for sub01, you can change it in online-sequence.py).
 To use this data directly, ensure it’s in:

 ```
 data/